My name is Bonnie Jean MacDonald and I have been researching my family for over 15 years now.

-I am also the Newsletter Editor of the Washington State Genealogical Society.
-They have a new website: http://www.wasgs.org/
+I am now the Past Newsletter Editor of the Washington State Genealogical Society.
+They have a new website: http://www.wasgs.org/ and a new blog.

 I have created several blogs in order to write about my family and what I have discovered.
 It helps to keep me sane!
 I am writing because I want to eventually compile books about the family.
 I have no children of my own except for the furry kind, so I am highly motivated.
 One of my clients lost his grandmother’s research and I helped to recreate as much as I could but still it is not the same.
 Walking in the footsteps of another is really a fun endeavor.
 My inspiration was my cousin Paul H. Goss who died in 1963.
 He did a great deal on the Goss Family research and he is the one who inspired several of my blogs.